-People always ask me if I remember a moment when my parents told me about being adopted but I don’t have a specific memory.
+People always ask me if I remember the moment when my parents told me about being adopted, but I don’t have a specific memory.
 I have always known that I was born to another family but adopted and raised in the Runkle household.
 What a truly amazing feeling to know that my parents desperately wanted a child and I was chosen both by them and by God to be in their family.
-I had a wonderful childhood and was spoiled rotten, getting nearly everything that I wanted, save for a Barbie pool, but that’s another story altogether.
+I had a wonderful childhood and was spoiled rotten, getting nearly everything that I wanted, save for a Barbie pool — but that’s another story altogether.
 I had every advantage and was so grateful that my birth mother had been so unselfish in allowing another family to raise me.

 She was speaking slowly so my first reaction was to think the worst, that someone had died or that someone was in jail.
 However, as Nina continued, she revealed to me that my birth mother, who was barely 16 when I was born, and my birth father had gotten married.
 And, to make the news all the more interesting, she told me that Debbie and Ed, their names(!), had three sons.
 These boys are my biological brothers.
-Nina kept asking me if I was ok, if I had anything that I wanted to tell the family, and if it was ok for her to send me a letter that Debbie had written.
+Nina kept asking me if I was ok, if I had anything that I wanted to tell the family and if it was ok for her to send me a letter that Debbie had written.
 I was in a bit of shock so I agreed to let her send me the letter and thanked her for the call.
 WOW!
 Now that was some information to absorb.

 So, instead of being patient, I decided that we better make a trip to Chicago, where (most) of the Lorenty (that’s their last name!) clan call home.
 Peter and I made flight arrangements and begged his parents to watch the kids for a few days.

-It’s the beginning a great friendship!
+It’s the beginning of a great friendship!

 If you’d like to learn more about Anne or chat with her about your own adoption experience, she would love to hear from you.
 Visit her personal blog.